mohatt/gatsby-adapter-firebase/README.md

 - Non-cacheable responses get `no-store`.
 - Unsupported methods respond with `405 Method Not Allowed` and `cache-control: no-store`.

-Cache keys are per function version and URL path, so changing the Gatsby function code automatically invalidates the cache on the next deployment.
+Each cached response carries the function version in its metadata, so older entries become stale automatically after deploying updated code.

 ## Local workflows